 In-Network - when used to describe a provider of health care services, this means a provider that has a participation agreement in effect (either directly or indirectly) with the Claims Administrator or with its affiliate to participate in the In-Network; however, this does not include those providers who have agreed to discount their charges for Covered Health Services.
-The Claims Administrator's affiliates are those entities affiliated with the Claims

-Administrator through common ownership or control with the Claims Administrator or with the Claims Administrator's ultimate corporate parent, including direct and indirect subsidiaries.
+The Claims Administrator's affiliates are those entities affiliated with the Claims Administrator or with the Claims are those entities affiliated with the Claims Administrator or with the Claims Administrator's ultimate corporate parent, including direct and indirect subsidiaries.